• Community Connection Session for Adults

 Members of this group need to be out of high school in order to join the group.
 Our current members are generally high school graduates, attend college, or are working.
 Those attending the outings must be able to do so with minimal supervision (1 to 10).

-Support Group – Employment for Adults
+• Support Group for Adults Over 50

 $10